Cryptkeeper/fsautoproc/README.md

 `fsautoproc` is a basic C utility for when:

 - you have a large directory of various files
-- that when a new file with a specific file extension is added, modified, or removed,
+- that when a file matching any number of regex patterns is added, modified, removed, or left unchanged,
 - you want to run a series of commands (likely using the filepath as an argument)

 e.g. you have a large folder of PDFs that is published to a web server.
 When a new PDF is added, or an existing PDF is modified, you wish to strip any unnecessary file metadata and generate a thumbnail image.
 If the PDF file is removed, its thumbnail is removed as well.